hectormorenosoftware/react-nodejs-nosql-example/README.md

-This is an example of a Full Stack Web Application using different databases for development, and production in React JS, Node JS, and Mongo DB.
+This is an example of a Full Stack Web Application using different databases for development and production in React JS, Node JS, and Mongo DB.

 To start server: